ahebrank/ACF-Link-Picker-Field/readme.txt

 * Automatically update the link title when clicking on a link.
 This functionality differs from the WYSIWYG link picker (which assumes highlighted text) but should be consistent with expected behavior of an ACF field.

 = 1.1.2 =
-* Added NL translation support from [vjanssens](https://github.com/vjanssens)
+* Add NL translation support from [vjanssens](https://github.com/vjanssens)

 = 1.1.1 =
-* Added PT translation support from [alvarogois](https://github.com/alvarogois)
+* Add PT translation support from [alvarogois](https://github.com/alvarogois)
-* Bumped compatibility information
+* Bump compatibility information

 = 1.1 =
 * Bump version, preserve _blank target if set from [philmprice](https://github.com/philmprice)